top of page

 Full Day 8:45am-3:00pm

-The pre-primary program enhances the children's knowledge and independence, while also helping to create a solid foundation and trust in their abilities.
-The environment is designed to appeal to the child's natural curiosity and to meet the diverse developmental needs of this age.
-It is a peaceful space where toddlers play a meaningful role in their own care, the care of their environment and social interactions.
+The pre-primary program enhances the children's knowledge and independence while helping create a solid foundation and trust in their abilities.
+The environment is designed to appeal to the child's natural curiosity and meet this age's diverse developmental needs.
+It is a peaceful space where toddlers play a meaningful role in their own care, the care of their environment, and social interactions.

 Maria Montessori believed that a child's normal development is a series of small triumphs in independence.
 The classroom is prepared in such a way as to support these small steps while still allowing the child to focus on the ultimate goal of self-construction.
 The prepared environment offers a complete range of activities.